RL-OtherApps/willdooit-afex-odoo/afex_integration/doc/index.rst

       Supplied by AFEX and entered here.

     * **Allow Earliest Value Date**
-      Leave this disabled if your trade requests should always choose the SPOT rate.
-If you wish users to be able to choose CASH or TOM rates, then enable this option.
+      Leave this disabled if your trade requests should always choose the *Two business days* rate.
+If you wish users to be able to choose *Today* or *Next business day* rates, then enable this option.

     * **Default Value Date**
-      If users can choose rates other than SPOT, then this will be required to be the default rate.
+      If users can choose rates other than *Two business days*, then this will be required to be the default rate.

 - *Accounting > Configuration > Journals*